Training course

 Edit and submit with confidence

 I’m old enough to remember writing my university assignments out by hand.
-Back then, you didn’t produce 57 drafts; you made a plan, wrote one draft, made your edits and then wrote out the ‘good copy’.
+Back then, you didn’t produce 57 drafts.
+You made a plan, wrote one draft, edited it and then produced the final copy.

 What training do you offer?